simracingtools/teamtactics/README.md

 ## Solution

-If all team members are running the teamtactics client, the following telemetry data is collected and aggregated into a Google Firestore database:
+If all team members are running the teamtactics client, the following telemetry data is collected and aggregated into a cloud server:

 * LapCompleted
 * LapLastLapTime